jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 100px; position: absolute; top: 400px; left: 360px;">Cracking</h1>

 !SLIDE
 .notes First, why is password hash storage so important.
-Well, the main reason is that humans are bad at remembering good passwords, which causes two problems.
+Well, it stems from the fact that most humans are bad at remembering good passwords.
+This manifests itself in two ways.

-<h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;">Why?</h1>
+<h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;">Why<span class="white">?</span></h1>

 !SLIDE
-.notes First, humans tend to choose simple passwords.
-Even if you try to force them to use complex passwords, most humans will pick a simple password that just happens to more complex than you require.
+.notes The first way is that humans tend to choose simple passwords.
+Even if you try to force them to use complex passwords, many humans will pick a simple password that just happens to more complex than you require.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 140px; right: 270px;">Simple</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; right: 160px;">Passwords</h1>

 !SLIDE
-.notes If you do not have any requirements on passwords, most users will use passwords like 123456 or password
+.notes If you do not have any requirements on passwords, many humans will use passwords like 123456 or password

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">123456</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 160px;">password</h1>

 !SLIDE
-.notes If you require that passwords must contain both letters and numbers and must be at least eight characters, most users will use passwords like password1.
+.notes If you require that passwords must be at least eight characters and contain both uppercase letters, lowercase letters, and numbers, many humans will use passwords like Password1.
 This is not significantly more secure than just password by itself.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">123456</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 160px;">password</h1>
-<h1 class="white" style="font-size: 130px; position: absolute; top: 510px; left: 160px;">password1</h1>
+<h1 class="white" style="font-size: 130px; position: absolute; top: 510px; left: 160px;">Password1</h1>

 !SLIDE
-.notes Password complexity requirements only make it more likely that users will write down the password.
-If a user will not use a secure password in the absense of password complexity requirements, it is highly unlikely they will use a secure password if you have password complexity requirements.
+.notes Password complexity requirements only make it more likely that humans will write down the password.
+If a human will not use a secure password in the absense of password complexity requirements, it is highly unlikely they will use a secure password if you have password complexity requirements.

 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 260px;">Password</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 320px; left: 290px;">Complexity</h1>
 <h1 style="font-size: 130px; position: absolute; top: 400px; left: 160px;">Requirements</h1>

 !SLIDE
-.notes Second, humans tend to reuse passwords on multiple sites.
+.notes The second way is that humans tend to reuse passwords on multiple sites.
 It is impractical to attempt to prevent this.

 <h1 style="font-size: 100px; position: absolute; top: 110px; right: 160px;">Password</h1>
 <h1 class="white" style="font-size: 130px; position: absolute; top: 160px; right: 340px;">Reuse</h1>

 !SLIDE
-.notes Because of these two factors, even if you are not storing any important data in your own system, if you are storing password hashes for users, and your application gets compromised, attackers can try to crack the password hashes stored in your system to try to figure out the underlying password, and use that password to access other systems.
+.notes Due to a combination of these two factors, even if you are not storing any important data in your own system, if you are storing password hashes for users, and your application gets compromised, attackers can try to crack the password hashes stored in your system to try to figure out the underlying password, and use that password to access other systems.

 <h1 style="font-size: 200px; position: absolute; top: 210px; left: 160px;">Attack</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 210px; left: 760px;">Other</h1>